 - auxiliary aids, such as sign interpreters, note takers, and taped books.

 Webster does not provide the extensive medical and psychological testing needed to document a disabling condition.
-On receipt of enrolled student request or faculty referral, however, the ARC director screens students for disabling conditions.
+On receipt of enrolled student request or faculty referral, however, the ARC assistant director/ADA Coordinator screens students for disabling conditions.

 When appropriate, students are given names of several agencies and persons who perform the in-depth assessment required for the diagnosis and formal documentation of a disability.